Is induction cooking better than gas?

 Gas is induction's only real competitor.
 I'll explain why in more detail below.

 Yes.
 In fact, an inexpensive portable induction cooktop (PIC) is an excellent way to introduce yourself to induction cooking.
-While it won't exactly mimic a high-quality, full-sized cooktop, it will give you a clear idea of how fast, powerful, and responsive induction cooking can be.
+While it won't exactly mimic a full-sized cooktop, it will give you a clear idea of how fast, powerful, and responsive induction cooking can be.

 If Induction Is So Great, Why Isn't It More Popular?